 It has evolved to support interactive data science and scientific computing.
 ODC will always be 100% open source software, free for all to use and released under the liberal terms of the Apache 2.0 license.

 The ODC core serves as a layer between satellite data providers and applications.
 A set of open source tools exist to help scientists conduct research using data managed by the ODC.
-The figure below illustrates popular tools used within the community that utilizes the ODC Core as its basis:
+Popular tools used within the community that utilizes the ODC Core as its basis include: